 WHEN SHOULD THEY BE USED?

-When Should a Bridging Loan be Used?
+When Should a Bridging Loan be Used by a Business?

 This type of loan product is used primarily for purchasing new houses or commercial buildings.
 They are very powerful if you are trying to access cash quickly on a short term basis.
 They offer a vital lifeline when you need to acquire a new property before selling your old one.